KRWK

 KRWK (101.9 FM), known as "101.9 Jack FM", is a radio station serving the Fargo-Moorhead metropolitan area.
-It broadcasts an adult hits format and switches to all-Christmas music from mid-November through December as "Jack Frost FM".
+It broadcasts an adult hits format and switches to Christmas music from mid-November through December as "Jack Frost FM".
 It first began broadcasting in 1983 under the call sign KRRZ.

-The station is currently owned by Midwest Communications.
-All the offices and studios are located at 1020 S. 25th Street in Fargo, while its transmitter is located near Amenia.
+The station is owned by Midwest Communications.
+The offices and studios are located at 1020 S. 25th Street in Fargo, while its transmitter is located near Amenia.

 History

-The station began life in 1983 with the KRRZ call sign, broadcasting at 6,000 watts, with an adult contemporary format as "Magic 102".
+The station began life on February 23, 1984 with the KRRZ call sign, broadcasting at 6,000 watts, with an adult contemporary format as "Magic 102".
 Upon upgrading to 93,000 watts in 1986, the station changed to a country format as "Country 102" with the KFGO-FM call sign.
 The KRRZ call sign was transferred to 1390 AM in Minot, North Dakota.
 As the country music scene heated up in the early 1990s, the station adopted the moniker of "Moose Country 102".

 The station was sold to Otter Tail Power Company in 1995 along with KFGO, KDLM-FM, KVOX-FM, and KVOX. the stations were later sold to James Ingstad in 1999 (with the exception of KVOX-FM which was sold to Triad Broadcasting).
-In 2000, Clear Channel Communications bought Ingstad's stations, and changed the moniker to "K102", with a similar logo to co-owned "K102" (KEEY) in Minneapolis, Minnesota.
+In 2000, Clear Channel Communications bought Ingstad's stations, and changed the moniker to "K102", with a similar logo to co-owned KEEY-FM in Minneapolis, Minnesota.

 The Box 101.9

-In 2002, KFGO-FM flipped to a classic rock format, and renamed itself as "The Box 101.9" (the station also changed its call sign to KKBX to reflect "The Box" moniker).
+On April 11, 2002, KFGO-FM flipped to a classic rock format, and renamed itself as KKBX "The Box 101.9".
 Brought on during the flip was 107.9 The Fox's morning show duo, Robbie and Dave.
-In 2005, the syndicated The Bob & Tom Show replaced Robbie and Dave, and the format was adjusted to all-'80s hits.
+In 2005, the syndicated The Bob & Tom Show replaced Robbie and Dave, and the format was adjusted to 1980s hits.

-On September 28, 2006, KKBX and the other Clear Channel stations in Fargo were sold to James Ingstad, who lives in Fargo.
-Ingstad once owned the stations and sold them in 2000, though KDAM didn't sign on until 2002.
+On September 28, 2006, KKBX and the other Clear Channel stations in Fargo were sold back to James Ingstad, who lives in Fargo.
 The sale was approved by the Federal Communications Commission (FCC) on January 19, 2007.